 In an aqueous solution such as bleach, the hypochlorite ion is involved in two important equilibria.
 The first (Equilibrium A, Figure 3) is an acid-base reaction with water to produce hypochlorous acid.
 The second (Equilibrium B, Figure 3) is a reaction with aqueous chloride anions (present in the bleach solution) to generate molecular chlorine, which is also a powerful oxidizing agent.
 An analysis of the species present in these two equations should suggest that the reaction pH might strongly influence the concentration of the two potential oxidizing agents and therefore the structure of the product generated by the reaction of bleach with the organic substrate.

+You will test the idea that pH can influence the course of the PMA/bleach reaction by determining the structure of the product generated in the presence of acetic acid.
 As you plan your lab work, review any techniques with which you are uncomfortable.
-Descriptions and generic procedural details for basic lab techniques are available in the Lab Techniques section.
+Remember that descriptions and generic procedural details for basic lab techniques are available in the Lab Techniques section.

 Whenever you are performing a chemical reaction in which the product structure is unknown, it is helpful to analyze the characterization data (e.g., MS, IR, NMR) of the substrate (reactant molecule) before running the reaction.
 You may then be able to spot what changed about the molecular structure by comparing the product data to that of the reactant.
-Two databases that you may use to look up standard spectra of many organic compounds, including p-methoxyacetophenone, are linked here and here.
+Remember that two databases you may use to look up standard spectra of many organic compounds, including p-methoxyacetophenone, are linked here.